Jay2645/dispatch-r/README.md

 [You should also set up Yew.](https://yew.rs/docs/getting-started/introduction) This is necessary for running the frontend.

+In debug mode, Yew will start a server on localhost:8080, which Tauri connects to.
+Yew supports "live editing", so you can make changes to the frontend, save, and your changes will be compiled/automatically pushed to what you see in the window.

+In release mode, the frontend is "baked" into the backend - you cannot do live updates.
+However, you can still connect to Tauri itself and see the output of the program on other machines.

 ## License

 This program is released under the terms of the GNU General Public License (GPL) v3.